notzetkin/Longfox-Nightly/README.md

 since firefox added window transparency in latest nightly build i had to commemorate

 ## known bugs:
-on windows 10: transparency breaks after minimizing the window maximizing/restoring it fixes this
+on windows 10: transparency breaks after minimizing the window maximizing/restoring it fixes this - fixed in latest nightly updatde